 Contract meal plans include meals for the full academic year, excluding break periods.
 A complimentary (no cost) continental breakfast is served in Proctor Hall to all contract members Monday through Friday, including most break periods.
 Full breakfast and lunch meals are offered in the undergraduate colleges, and a cash-credit option is available at the Frist Campus Center.

-Full details on these programs are available at the Department of Campus Dining website.
+Full details on these programs are available at the Campus Dining website.
 The meal plan is available for graduate students at all residential dining locations on campus.